AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 To use [!DNL Commerce Intelligence], you must add a permanent and dedicated user to the [!DNL Commerce] project.
 This dedicated user serves as a permanent connection to [!DNL Commerce] that enables the fetch and transfer of new data to the account's [!DNL Commerce Intelligence] Data Warehouse.

-Using a dedicated [!DNL Commerce Intelligence] user prevents this user from being deactivated or deleted, thus stopping the [!DNL Commerce Intelligence] connection.
+Configuring a dedicated [!DNL Commerce Intelligence] user ensures that the account is not deactivated or deleted, thus stopping the [!DNL Commerce Intelligence] connection.

 This user should also have a dedicated email address assigned.
 This user is needed in the next step.
 [Create this dedicated Commerce user](https://accounts.magento.com).